The Story of Zhou Enlai: Plot

 On the second day, after inquiring about the situations of the field and the post office, Zhou Enlai comes to the Danganhus (go-it-aloner) home to ask for information.
-The 65-year-old bachelor tells Zhou Enlai that he is an individuallist and he is afraid that others will eat his ration.
+The 65-year-old bachelor tells Zhou Enlai that he is an individualist and he is afraid that others will eat his ration.
 At night, a freak storm badly damages all the sweet potato vines which were just planted.
 All the villagers are carrying rain gears to the fields to deal with the flood.
 Zhou Enlai is very melancholy when he sees the villagers working in the torrential rain.
 Zhou Enlai comes to the kitchen to help cooking a pot of brown sugar water.

 On the third day, after the farewell party, Zhou Enlai holds a meeting.
 Zhang Erting, an honest farmer, tells to Zhou Enlai that he has a bone to pick with the public dining hall (公共食堂) and it should be adjustment and he is against the way of dining.
 He complains to Zhou Enlai that the people are hungry that's because some officials and cooks ate and took more than their share.
 Zhang Erting's opinion broke the silence, Zhou Enlai listens to them carefully and asks solicitously.

 In the small hours of the fourth day, Zhou Enlai has a long talk with Mao Zedong on the phone.
 On the morning, Zhou Enlai comes to Zhang Erting's home and says that he wants to adopt Zhang Erting's youngest son, but Zhang refuses because he promised to bring the children up no matter how difficult it is.
 Later, Zhou Enlai conveys Mao Zedong's instructions in the microphone that Mao agreed with Zhang Erting's opinion and close the dining hall right now.

 On the morning of the fifth day, the Boyan people all come to the road to send Zhou Enlai.